robert-sipho/pefa_nest-cam/README.md

 Work done to leverage an existing CNN and transfer learning to automatically classify objects relevant to the Peregrine Falcon monitoring program.
 Here, we focus on detecting four main objects: **Peregrine adults**, **nestlings**, **eggs**, and **leg bands** (aluminum and Acraft separately).
 Depending on the number of active nests, the project captures roughly 2.5 million images in a given year.
 Manually classifying images is unreasonable, and priority is currently given to subsetting and classifying certain events of interest (provisioning events for example).

+Through automatic classification, we can feasibly process all images captured each year and substantially increase the amount of available data

 ### General Workflow